Exclusions in Coverage

 A common coverage question arises when there is an apparent theft without forced entry.
 Coverage under the rule is applicable if the facts support a reasonable presumption of theft.
 The key factors in making this determination are definite knowledge of property in a specific location and a relatively short time lapse for the property to be discovered missing.
 Without reasonable presumption of theft, the State adjuster will classify missing property as a mysterious disappearance and deny the claim.
 To qualify for insurance settlement for theft or burglary of NAU-owned personal property, the University must show evidence of forcible entry, that a threat of violence was used in the taking of the property, or there must a reasonable presumption of theft (A.R.S. §41-622.C).

-For more information on Exclusions in Coverage, contact the Insurance Officer with Property and Liability Insurance Services, at (928) 523-2009.
+For more information on Exclusions in Coverage, contact the Insurance and Claims Services department at (928) 523-2009.